saskasandholm/this-or-that-frame/docs/FRAME_TESTING.md

 ### Frame Not Loading

-If your frame doesn't load in the validator:
+If your frame doesn't load in the playground:

 1. **Check URL Format**: Make sure you're using `https://frame-lovat.vercel.app/api` (not `/api/frame`)
 2. **Verify API Route**: Ensure your API route is correctly implemented and responding to GET requests